 Finally, as a side result, we connect \emph{hyperfiniteness} to fragility.
 A class of graphs $\Gg$ is called \emph{hyperfinite} if for every $\eps>0$ there is a $k=k(\eps)$ such that in every $G\in\Gg$ one can remove an at-most-$\eps$ fraction of edges to obtain a graph with connected components of size at most $k$.
 For a monotone class of graphs (closed under taking subgraphs), hyperfiniteness easily implies bounded degree.
 It is an important notion in property testing: many results in sparse graphs were generalised by the statement that every property of hyperfinite graphs is testable~\cite{NewmanS13}.
-The idea, originating in the work of Benjamini, Schramm, and Shapira~\cite{BenjaminiSS08} and Kassidim, Kelner, Nguyen, and Onak~\cite{HassidimKNO09}, is that following the approach of Lipton and Tarjan, graphs with sufficiently sublinear separators, such as planar or excluded-minor graphs~\cite{AlonST90}, can be recursively partitioned into bounded-size components, which for bounded-degree graphs gives hyperfiniteness (see e.g.~\cite[Cor.
+The idea, originating in the work of Benjamini, Schramm, and Shapira~\cite{BenjaminiSS08} and Hassidim, Kelner, Nguyen, and Onak~\cite{HassidimKNO09}, is that following the approach of Lipton and Tarjan, graphs with sufficiently sublinear separators, such as planar or excluded-minor graphs~\cite{AlonST90}, can be recursively partitioned into bounded-size components, which for bounded-degree graphs gives hyperfiniteness (see e.g.~\cite[Cor.
 3.2]{CzumajSS09} for a slightly stronger property, cf.~\cite{MoshkovitzS18}).
 This allows, analogously as in the dense case, to give a constant-size approximate description of such graphs by sampling constant-radius balls in them~\cite{NewmanS13}.
 See \cite{goldreich2017} for a book on property testing and \cite{KumarSS19} for a recent improvement for excluded-minor graphs.